kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 - Windows container OS must match the Host OS.
 If it does not, the pod will get stuck in a crash loop.
 - Under the networking models of L3 or Host GW, Kubernetes Services are inaccessible to Windows nodes due to a Windows issue.
 This is not an issue if using OVN/OVS for networking.
 - Windows kubelet.exe may fail to start when running on Windows Server under VMware Fusion [issue 57110](https://github.com/kubernetes/kubernetes/pull/57124)
-- Flannel and Weavenet are not yet supported
+- Flannel and Weavenet are not yet supported.
+See [Future CNI Plugins](#future-cni-plugins) for details.
 - Some .Net Core applications expect environment variables with a colon (`:`) in the name.
 Kubernetes currently does not allow this.
 Replace colon (`:`) with  double underscore (`__`) as documented [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?tabs=basicconfiguration#configuration-by-environment).
-- As cgroups are not supported on windows, kubelet.exe should be started with the following additional arguments `--cgroups-per-qos=false --enforce-node-allocatable=""` [issue 61716](https://github.com/kubernetes/kubernetes/issues/61716)
+- As cgroups are not supported on windows, kubelet.exe should be started with the following additional arguments `--cgroups-per-qos=false --enforce-node-allocatable=""` [issue 61716](https://github.com/kubernetes/kubernetes/issues/61716).
+- In Kubernetes v1.11 and below, DNS servers are set through the CNI config file statically, but the DNS search suffix is not set per namespace.

 ## Next steps and resources